Facts about space, our Solar System and the Universe.

 5.1 tsp of neutron star weighs the same as the human population

-neutron star’s density is mind-boggling.
+A neutron star’s density is mind-boggling.
 These stars are composed almost entirely of neutrons packed together in a tiny radius.

 Just a teaspoonful of this material would weigh over a trillion kilograms — more than the weight of the entire human population (which reaches a few hundred billion kilograms).